Kamilcuk/nomad-tools/README.md

   --version

 Commands:
-  alloc    Watch over specific allocation job      Watch a Nomad job, show its logs and events. run      Run a Nomad job and then watch over it until it is finished. start    Start a Nomad Job. started  Watch a Nomad job until the job has all allocations running. stop     Stop a Nomad job and then watch the job until it is stopped -... stopped  Watch a Nomad job until the job is stopped - has not running...
+  alloc    Watch over specific allocation. job      Watch a Nomad job. run      Run a Nomad job and then watch over it until the job is dead and... start    Start a Nomad Job. started  Watch a Nomad job until the jobs main tasks are running or have... stop     Stop a Nomad job. stopped  Watch a Nomad job until the job is stopped - has not running...

   Written by Kamil Cukrowski 2023.
 Licensed under GNU GPL version 3 or later.
-  Licenses.

 ```